 Biomarker tests are done by analyzing biopsies to identify gene mutations.
 After the biopsy is collected it will be analyzed by a pathologist who will look for abnormalities and report back to your doctor.
 The pathologist will report on prognostic biomarkers, used to describe the course of a patient’s disease, and predictive biomarkers which may determine if a patient will respond well to a particular treatment.
 For patients who are monitoring cancer after active treatment, it is likely they will only report on recurrence.

-For more information on biomarker testing and colon cancer biomarkers in general, request a packet.
+For more information on biomarker testing and colorectal cancer biomarkers in general, request a packet.

 How do I know if my tumor has been tested?